Lewdness Defense Attorneys Passaic County, NJ

 - General Lewdness – An individual participates in knowing and flagrant lewd behavior which is intended or expected to be seen by a non-consenting audience of one or more persons.
 This action is meant to shock or offend the non-consenting viewers.
 Such an act is considered a disorderly persons offense and may include exposing private parts with the intention of arousal or gratification of themselves or another party

 - Lewdness in front of a Minor or Adult with a Mental Disorder – An individual exposes his or her private parts to either a child who is under the age of thirteen (13) or to an individual whose mental illness or mental disorder is not able to comprehend the sexual nature of the offender’s actions.
 The purpose of the exposure must be for the arousal or gratification of the offender or another party with the intent of doing so in front of a non-consenting audience.
-These acts of lewdness involving a child under the age of 13 or a mentally disabled victim are considered fourth degree criminal felonies
+These acts of lewdness involving a child under the age of 13 or a mentally disabled victim are considered fourth-degree criminal felonies

 Penalties for Lewdness: Clifton, NJ Sex Crime Defense Attorneys

-Disorderly persons lewdness convictions can result in a jail sentence up to six (6) months in a county jail and a $500 fine.
+Disorderly persons lewdness convictions can result in a jail sentence up to six (6) months in county jail and a $500 fine.

-Fourth degree lewdness convictions can result in a maximum sentence of 18 months in a New Jersey State prison alongside a fine of up to $10,000.
+Fourth-degree lewdness convictions can result in a maximum sentence of 18 months in a New Jersey State prison alongside a fine of up to $10,000.
 Pursuant to N.J.S.A.
 2C:7-2 – Registration of sex offenders; definition; requirements; penalties: if an offender has been convicted or found not guilty of a sex crime due to a plea of insanity, they will be forced to register as a sex offender in the state of New Jersey.

-First time offenders may be eligible for a PreTrial Intervention Program, which is intended to give offenders access to rehabilitative services instead of punitive measures to deter future criminal acts.
+First-time offenders may be eligible for a Pretrial Intervention Program, which is intended to give offenders access to rehabilitative services instead of punitive measures to deter future criminal acts.
 In other words, our Clifton attorneys may be able to show the judge that you would be better off in a rehab center than in jail or prison.
-For first time sex offenders, this option is often an appealing alternative when available.
+For first-time sex offenders, this option is often an appealing alternative when available.

 West Milford, NJ Indecent Exposure Lawyers Discuss Defenses

-There are a litany of available defenses which our West Milford attorneys may employ depending on the circumstances of your lewdness charges.
+There are a litany of available defenses that our West Milford attorneys may employ depending on the circumstances of your lewdness charges.
 For example, the law states that in order for an offender to be guilty of lewdness, they must have done so in a flagrant and purposeful manner.
 If we are able to show that your indecent exposure was not an intentional or malicious act, the charges may be dropped.

 Contact our Woodland Park Lewdness Criminal Defense Attorneys Today